memoherreraacosta/ap-labs/challenges/space-invaders/SPACE_INVADERS.md

 Compile the game
 ----------------

 To compile the game just use the `Makefile`.
-Please make sure that you have `Golang` and `Homebrw` installed and that you are runnning the game in a bash terminal.
+Please make sure that you have `Golang` and `Homebrew` installed and that you are runnning the game in a bash terminal.
 To compile:
 ```
 make